The Budget Office has many responsibilities including:

 Copies of the detailed Salary Report are available in the Alkek Library and the Faculty Senate office.

-The University charges administrative overhead to all Current Unrestricted accounts except Method of Finance accounts (those accounts funded by appropriations and tuition).
-This charge ensures that the cost of operating the university is borne by Method and non-Method sources.
-It is a charge for administrative services such as Information Technology, Accounting, Purchasing, Human Resources/Payroll, Budgeting, Student Business Services, and general administration which are paid by Method.
+The University charges administrative overhead to all Current Unrestricted accounts except Primary Fund Group accounts (those accounts funded by appropriations and tuition).
+This charge ensures that the cost of operating the university is borne by Primary Fund Group and non-Primary Fund Group sources.
+It is a charge for administrative services such as Information Technology, Accounting, Purchasing, Human Resources/Payroll, Budgeting, Student Business Services, and general administration which are paid by Primary Fund Group.